MarekMatyas/DevOps-presentation-/README.md

 **Maven** is one of the important DevOps tools for building projects.
 It is also designed to manage reporting, documentation, distribution, releases and dependencies processes.

+### 3. *Continuous integration tool: Jenkins*

+**Jenkins** is an integration Devops tool.
+For continuous integration, Jenkins stands out as it is designed for both internal and plugin extensions.
+Jenkins is an open-source Java-based automation CI server that is supported by multiple operating systems including Windows, macOS, and other Unix OSs.
+Jenkins can be also deployed on cloud-based platforms.

+## How does DevOps benefit a business?

+- The main benefit provided by DevOps strategies is the increased speed of deployment
+- Devops culture ensures that the right thing is being delivered faster while still being cost-effective
+- Tools like Lean are used to remove waste, tools like Agile are used to ensure that the right things are delivered quickly.
+- The use of DevOps tools allow for significant improvements in the product quality
+- Greater collaboration across business results in a better overall morale and chemistry.
+Barriers between teams are broken down through DevOps tools and culture